 Most people associated the celebration with Kitty Hawk, while over one-third were aware that the celebration took place in the Outer Banks.
 On the other hand, few had any awareness of Kill Devil Hills as the site of the celebration.

-In terms of imagery surrounding the celebration, the respondents primarily associated the event travel, 17% said that it made them feel more positively about the area.
+In terms of imagery surrounding the celebration, the respondents primarily associated the event with an historical theme.
+Of course, flight themes were mentioned as well.